-Incorporated in 1989, Prime Orion Philippines, Inc. (POPI/Company/Issuer), originally registered as Philippine Orion Properties, Inc., was incorporated as an investment holding company.
+Prime Orion Philippines, Inc. (POPI/Company/Issuer), originally registered as Philippine Orion Properties, Inc., was incorporated in 1989 as an investment holding company.
 The exchange of shares of the Company with First Lepanto Corporation (FLC) paved the way for the entry of the Guoco Group of Hong Kong [through its affiliate, Guoco Assets (Philippines), Inc. (GAPI)] as principal shareholder of the Company.
 Consequently, in 1994, the Company was renamed Guoco Holdings (Philippines), Inc. (GHPI).
 (Guoco Group is a regional conglomerate with operations in Singapore, Malaysia, Indonesia, Hong Kong and the United Kingdom, engaged in the businesses of real estate, manufacturing and financial services).

-To enable GHPI to better position itself in the Philippines and capitalize on the local conditions existing at that time, GAPI and GHPI mutually agreed to terminate their Management Contract on 2 October 2001.
+In October 2001, GAPI and GHPI mutually agreed to terminate their Management Contract to enable GHPI to better position itself in the Philippines and capitalize on the local conditions existing at that time.
 Consequently, on 4 January 2002, GHPI changed its name to Prime Orion Philippines, Inc..

-POPI, at present, has interests in real estate and property development, manufacturing and retailing/distribution, non-life insurance and other allied services organized under the following intermediate holding companies:
+At present, POPI has interests in real estate and property development, leasing of warehouses and non-life insurance, with the following intermediate holding companies:

-- Orion Land Inc., organized in 1996, with authority to purchase, own, hold, lease and dispose of real properties; - (ii) Orion I Holdings Philippines, Inc., organized in 1993, with authority to engage in the manufacture, importing, selling and dealing in wholesale of various products, electronic equipment and materials/supplies used for the manufacture of said products; and - (iii) OE Holdings, Inc., organized in 1993, with authority to engage in investment holding activities.
+- (i) Orion Land Inc., organized in 1996, with authority to purchase, own, hold, lease and dispose of real properties; - (ii) Orion I Holdings Philippines, Inc., organized in 1993, with authority to acquire, hold, own and use for investment or otherwise, to sell, assign and deal in any and all properties, of every kind and description; and - (iii) OE Holdings, Inc., organized in 1993, with authority to engage in investment holding activities.